binchensun/fasr-webpage/content/_index.md

       title:
       subtitle: ''
       text:
-        <p>The **Frequency Agile Solar Radiotelescope (FASR)** is a next generation radio interferometer array dedicated to solar and space weather research.
+        <p>The <b>Frequency Agile Solar Radiotelescope (FASR)</b> is a next generation radio interferometer array dedicated to solar and space weather research.
 FASR will build upon the technology that enabled the [Expanded Owens Valley Solar Array](https://ovsa.njit.edu/), but with 10 times more antennas, an order of magnitude wider bandwidth, and greatly enhanced resolution, it will bring the transformative technique of "ultrawide-band radio video camera" to solar and heliospheric studies.</p>

-        <p>FASR is an instrument designed and optimized for high-fidelity radio spectral analysis over the extreme range of flux density and timescales presented by the Sun.
-The science FASR addresses is as broad as solar physics itself, but FASR’s science goals cannot be adequately addressed by non-solar-dedicated, general-purpose radio facilities.
-The major advances offered by FASR over previous generations of solar radio instruments are its unique combination of ultra-wide frequency coverage, high spectral and time resolution, and superior image quality.
+        <p>The science FASR addresses is as broad as solar physics itself, but FASR’s science goals cannot be adequately addressed by non-solar-dedicated, general-purpose radio facilities.
 FASR measures the polarized brightness temperature spectrum along every line of sight to the Sun as a function of time.
 It would operate from 0.2 to 20 GHz.
-Radiation over this vast wavelength range probes the solar atmosphere from the middle chromosphere into the middle corona - the dynamic, magnetoactive, plasma environment in which a wealth of astrophysical and space weather processes occurs.
-By virtue of its broad frequency coverage, FASR will image the entire solar atmosphere multiple times per second from the chromosphere through the corona, while retaining the capability to image a selected frequency range with as little as 20 ms time resolution.
+Radiation over this vast wavelength range probes the solar atmosphere from the middle chromosphere into the middle corona - the dynamic, magnetoactive, plasma environment in which a wealth of astrophysical and space weather processes occurs.</p>

+        <p>By virtue of its broad frequency coverage, FASR will image the entire solar atmosphere multiple times per second from the chromosphere through the corona, while retaining the capability to image a selected frequency range with as little as 20 ms time resolution.
 FASR is sensitive to temperatures from < 10,000 K to > 30 MK, and nonthermal particle energies from ∼ 20 keV to > 1 MeV.
 Moreover, FASR’s panoramic view allows the solar atmosphere and the physical phenomena therein, both thermal and nonthermal, to be studied as a coupled system.</p>

         <h3>Science Objectives</h3>